Compactifying the rank two Hitchin system via spectral data on semistable curves: Introduction

-\paragraph{\bf The spectral map and its resolution} Let $\AA_k^\circ$ be the Hitchin base for $\SL(k,\CC)$, the sum of the spaces of $k$-differentials for $k \geq 2$.
+\paragraph{\bf The spectral map and its resolution} Let $\AA_k^\circ$ be the Hitchin base for $\SL(k,\CC)$, the sum of the vector spaces of global $k$-differentials on a fixed complex projective curve $X$ for $k \geq 2$.
 Associating with~$X$ and a point in the Hitchin base the spectral curve defines a rational map to the moduli space of stable curves that we call \emph{spectral map}.
 Our first result in Section~\ref{sec:spectralmap} determines the resolution of this rational map in the case $k=2$, and equivalently for $\GL(2,\CC)$-Higgs bundles.
 There are several possibilities to interpret this problem.
 A minimal resolution of a rational map is always defined as the closure of the graph, in our special case inside $H^0(X,K_X^2) \times \overline{\calM}_{4g-3}$, since $\AA^\circ_2 = H^0(X,K_X^2)$.
 We characterize the points in this closure in Theorem~\ref{thm:charrank2}.
 Our characterization relates the position of the marked points on each component of the spectral curve to the existence of a twisted quadratic differential, in spirit close to \cite{strata}.

 Working with this minimal resolution as a replacement of the moduli space of Higgs bundles has several flaws.
-Most annoyingly, there is no well-defined covering of the limiting spectral curves to (a modification) of the original curve.
+One major issue being the absence of well-defined coverings of the limiting spectral curves to (a modification) of the original curve.
 Hence there is no way to define a spectral correspondence in this setting.
 From this perspective it is more natural to instead look at the admissible cover compactification of the spectral map, i.e., consider the closure $\widetilde{\calH}_g$ of the image of the map $H^0(X,K^2) \rightarrow \calH_{g}$, where $\calH_{g}$ is the admissible cover compactification of simply branched covers of nodal curves of (arithmetic) genus $g$ by nodal curves of genus $\hat{g}=4g-3$.
 Now the push-forward of a coherent sheaf on the covering curve will yield a sheaf on the base curve.
-However, since $\widetilde{\calH}_g$ does not store scaling information for the differentials we do not quite get Higgs bundles there.
+However, since $\widetilde{\calH}_{g}$ does not store scaling information for the differentials we do not quite get Higgs bundles there.

 A 'compactification' of strata of differentials with prescribed type of zeros is the space of multi-scale differentials that was introduced in \cite{LMS} for abelian differentials and extended to $k$-differentials in \cite{CoMoZa}.
 (Strictly speaking, only the $\CC^*$-quotient by the action of rescaling the differentials is a compact space.)
 To obtain a space resolving the spectral map we look at the compactification of the open strata of quadratic differentials of type $\mu=(1^{4g-4})$ and denote the moduli space of quadratic multi-scale differentials of type $\mu$ by $\QMS$.